redbug312/gnuplot-gantt-chart/README.md

 The data is `data/pycpa.data`, modified from Gantt chart example (in matplotlib) of [PyCPA][pycpa].
 There are 2 tasks T11 and T12 executing on a preemptive resource R1.
 T11 has a burst of 3 events at time 0 and then 1 event at time 30, while T12 is a dependent task of T11.

+Two charts are manually combined side by side for convenience.
 We can see maximum delays of the events are 5 and 14 respectively, and 2nd event of T12 is preempted by 4th event of T11.

 ![system-joined](doc/system-joined.png)